Keith-PVL/keithmcintosh.github.io/_posts/2018-03-09-international-womens-day.md

 > Who knows where the moment will lead, or how long it will last?
 The backlash will surely be ugly.
 But the reckoning is here, and we are gathering our data.

-ps - Also, because I love women so much I made a couple of my very own, here's a link to my one my favourite pieces ever, a story about my beloved girlfriends that features an accidental topless selfie and a kitchen implement: http://www.dailylife.com.au/life-and-love/your-girlfriends-will-always-be-there-in-good-and-bad-underwear-20160614-gpj7v2.html
+ps - Also, because I love women so much I made a couple of my very own, here's a [link](http://www.dailylife.com.au/life-and-love/your-girlfriends-will-always-be-there-in-good-and-bad-underwear-20160614-gpj7v2.html) to my one my favourite pieces ever, a story about my beloved girlfriends that features an accidental topless selfie and a kitchen implement.